intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

     ![Column sets](unity-case-management-configuration-extjs/images/image62.png)

-- Define actions for workitems:
+- Define actions for work items:

     *content to be added*